awslabs/sagemaker-debugger/README.md

 - [SageMaker Debugger in action](#sagemaker-debugger-in-action)

 ## Overview
 [Amazon SageMaker Debugger](https://docs.aws.amazon.com/sagemaker/latest/dg/train-debugger.html) automates the debugging process of machine learning training jobs.
-It allows you to save tensors from training jobs and makes these tensors available for analysis, all through a flexible and powerful API.
+From training jobs, Debugger allows you to run your own training script (Zero Script Change experience) using Debugger built-in features---`Hook` and `Rule`---to capture tensors, have flexibility to build customized `Hook`s and `Rule`s for configuring tensors as you want, and make the tensors available for analysis by saving in S3, all through a flexible and powerful API.
-The `smdebug` library powers [Amazon SageMaker Debugger](https://docs.aws.amazon.com/sagemaker/latest/dg/train-debugger.html) by calling the saved tensors in S3 during the training job.
+The `smdebug` library powers Debugger by calling the saved tensors in S3 during the training job.

-[Amazon SageMaker Debugger](https://docs.aws.amazon.com/sagemaker/latest/dg/train-debugger.html) supports `Hook` and `Rule` features to designate saving directory in S3 and monitor the tensors.
-See [How it work](#how-it-works) for more details.
-[Amazon SageMaker Debugger](https://docs.aws.amazon.com/sagemaker/latest/dg/train-debugger.html) provides built-in (Zero Script Change) `Hook` and `Rule` configurations and supports customization of configurations.
-`smdebug` retrieves and filters the tensors generated from [Amazon SageMaker Debugger](https://docs.aws.amazon.com/sagemaker/latest/dg/train-debugger.html) such as gradients, weights, and biases. `smdebug` helps you develop better, faster and cheaper models by tracing the tensors and iterative model pruning.
+`smdebug` retrieves and filters the tensors generated from Debugger such as gradients, weights, and biases. `smdebug` helps you develop better, faster and cheaper models by tracing the tensors and iterative model pruning.

-Through the model pruning process, you can iteratively identify the importance of weights and cut neurons below a threshold.
-This process allows us to train the model with significantly less number of neurons, which means lighter, efficient, after, and cheaper without compensating accuracy.
+Through the model pruning process using Debugger and `smdebug`, you can iteratively identify the importance of weights, and cut neurons below a threshold you define.
+This process allows you to train the model with significantly fewer neurons, which means a lighter, more efficient, faster, and cheaper model without compromising accuracy.

 Amazon SageMaker Debugger supports TensorFlow, PyTorch, MXNet, and XGBoost frameworks.
 The following list is a summary of the main functionalities of Amazon SageMaker Debugger: